Enter your keyword

 Charge per unit of competency — $400

-Nationally Recognised Training does not occur GST.
+Nationally Recognised Training does not incur GST.

 Students will only be eligible to receive their qualification if fees have been paid in full and all course requirements have been met.